lorch1010/OpenSourceProject/README.md

 ## Introduction
 This is a project for the 8-week curriculum of **Open Source Software Development** at **Portland State University** in Summer 2016.

 It's designed to be a typical visual novel game that mainly focuses on telling gamers an interesting story, which can vary for some choice they've made in the dialogues.
+The storylines of this game are b based on my personal experiences during high school.
+Character names in the game may be revised properly for privacy reasons.

-Due to the limit of time and unfamiliarity of JavaFX packages, the game currently is not complete.
+Due to the limit of time and unfamiliarity of JavaFX packages, the game currently is not complete yet.

 ## Technical Support
 [Introduction to Java AVG Development](http://blog.csdn.net/cping1982/article/details/3868211)